Table of Contents

 - Kidney, right, needle core biopsy:

-- Low grade papillary renal lesion, 0.6 cm
+- Low grade papillary renal lesion (see comment)

-- Comment: The differential diagnosis includes papillary adenoma and renal cell carcinoma, papillary type 1.
+- Comment: The differential diagnosis includes papillary adenoma and papillary renal cell carcinoma.
+The clinical history is noted regarding the 0.6 cm size of the lesion.
 Clinical correlation is advised as to the size of the lesion by imaging.
-A lesion ≤ 1.5 cm would be consistent with a papillary adenoma, while a lesion > 1.5 cm would be classified as a renal cell carcinoma, papillary type 1.
+A lesion ≤ 1.5 cm would be consistent with a papillary adenoma, while a lesion > 1.5 cm would be classified as a papillary renal cell carcinoma.

 Differential diagnosis

-- Capsule is present or high grade morphology
+- Capsule is present or with high grade morphology

 Board review style question #1

-- A 38 year old woman with recurrent pyelonephritis was found to have a 1 cm left renal mass on imaging.
-A biopsy of the lesion was performed that showed this morphology.
+A 38 year old woman with recurrent pyelonephritis was found to have a 1 cm left renal mass on imaging.
+A biopsy of the lesion was performed and showed the morphology above.
 Which of the following is the correct diagnosis and WHO / ISUP grade?

 - Papillary adenoma, not graded